apankrat/notes/fast-case-conversion/README.md

 we can try and shuffle **all** blocks around and look for the most squishable combination.

-If we are to squint a bit, this search will sure look like a form of the
+If we squint and abstract a bit, this search will sure look suspiciously like the
 [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem),
 meaning no shortcuts and a rather unpleasant running time.